ilangleben19/mcgillmed-theme/readme.txt

 - New: Added the "No Gutter" style to the Gallery block.
 - New: Output of the theme-color meta tag, based on the color values set in the Customizer, to adjust the color of the browser address bar in Safari 15.
 - New: Reworked the editor styles to use add_editor_style() instead of the enqueue_block_editor_assets action.
 This change was required to get the dynamic styles (colors, mostly) to work in the new Block Templates editor.
 Underlying changes:
-	- Updated eksell-editor-styles.css to use pixels units instead of rems, to make the units work with Core styles.
+	- Updated mcgillmed-theme-editor-styles.css to use pixels units instead of rems, to make the units work with Core styles.
-	- Added eksell_pre_http_request_block_editor_customizer_styles(), which contains the workaround for adding dynamic styles to add_editor_style().
+	- Added mcgillmed_theme_pre_http_request_block_editor_customizer_styles(), which contains the workaround for adding dynamic styles to add_editor_style().
 	- Editor style tweaks to handle Core modifications to styles added with add_editor_style().
 - Added a conditional, filterable has-aside class to the HTML element, used to determine whether to output the aside element on the current page.
 This fixes it being unintentionally visible in some cases in 1.5.0.
 - Fixed a slight style issue with separators in WordPress 5.8.